India

 We rate India’s current policies and action as “Insufficient” compared to its fair share contribution.

 The government continues to advance its green hydrogen policy with its updated National Green Hydrogen Mission, an important step forward for decarbonisation of refineries and fertiliser plants where currently fossil fuels are used as feedstock.
 The policy has set a target of five million tonnes per annum of green hydrogen production by 2030.
-Financial and policy support has been extended for green hydrogen production and adoption in the industries through the green hydrogen purchase mandate.
+Financial and policy support has been extended for green hydrogen production and adoption in industry through the green hydrogen purchase mandate.

 Our full policy and action analysis is here.